bessarabian/UpCount/README.md

     </p>

 ### Thanks for using our app!
-#### For mote details or information - contact creator by any link form GitHub Profile bio.
+#### For mote details or information - contact creator by any link form GitHub Profile moto.